 What Srixon Golf Ball Do the Pros Use?

-Of the best hundred golfers on the PGA Tour only five manufacturers are represented when it comes to brands of golf ball being played and the last one of these on our detailed analysis list is Srixon.
+Of the best hundred golfers on the PGA Tour only five manufacturers are represented when it comes to the brands of golf balls being played and the next one of these in our study list is Srixon.

-The complete list of pros using a Srixon golf ball is as follows:
+The list of pros among the top 100 using a Srixon golf ball is as follows:

 What Compression Golf Balls Do the Pros Use?

-And when it comes to golf balls one of the numbers many players can obsess over is compression.
+And when it comes to golf balls one of the numbers many players can obsess over is compression and with respect to the pros we often wonder what compression of ball they typically put in play, or in simpler terms whether they use hard or soft golf balls.

-In general poorer golfers with slower swing speeds will get more from softer compression versions while better players will prefer firmer golf balls but the best way to find out which compression of ball works best for you is to try a few out and not worry a lot about what the pros are using.
+The best way however to find out which compression of ball works best for you is to try a few out and not worry a lot about what the pros are using.

-It’s hard not to watch golf on the TV these days and not wonder whether the pros are actually using the same equipment as we can buy ourselves.
+It is hard to watch golf on TV these days and not wonder whether the pros are actually using the same equipment as we can buy ourselves.

 But what is the reality and specifically when it comes to the golf balls they use?

-Many pro golfers use the same golf balls that the public can buy but some use versions of the same ball that have minor differences and are only available to the pros.
-These ‘special’ balls must still be listed on the USGA conforming golf ball list & carry a unique marking identifier such as a star.
+Many pro golfers use the same golf balls the public can buy but some use versions that have minor differences and are only available to the pros.
+These ‘custom performance option’ (CPO) balls must still be listed on the USGA conforming ball list and carry a unique marking identifier such as a diamond, dash, or dot.

 |Golf Ball||Number of ‘versions’ on USGA / R&A Conforming Balls List|